Ludwixix/Ludwixix2/readme.md

 2010 - Internet is now available to astronaughts at the ISS.
 2011 - The WWW as we know it today is well established with a total number of websites exceeeing 400 million.

+Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
+150 words)
+Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
+150 words)

 ## Author
 ---
 Sam Ludwig